Quasi-Monte Carlo methods for lattice systems: a first look: Randomized QMC

 The simplest form of randomization applied to \textit{digital sequences} seems to be the technique called \textit{digital $b$--ary shifting}.
 In this case, we add a random shift $\Delta \in [0,1)^d$ to each point of the deterministic set $P_N=\{\vz_{1},...,\vz_{N}\}$ using operations over the selected ring $\mathbb{F}_b$.
 The application of this randomization preserves in particular the $t$ value of any projection of the point set (see \cite{L'Ecuyer01} and references therein).
 The resulting estimator is unbiased.\\ The second randomization method we consider is the one introduced by Owen (\cite{OWE95}) in 1995.
 He considered $(t,m,d)$-nets and $(t,d)$-sequences in base $b$ and applied a randomization procedure based on permutations of the digits of the values of the coordinates of points in these nets and sequences.
 This can be interpreted as a random scrambling of the points of the given sequence in such a way that the net structure remains unaffected.
 We do not discuss here in detail Owen's randomization procedure, or from now on called \textit{Owen's scrambling}.
 The main results of this randomization procedure can be stated in the following \begin{proposition}(\textbf{Equidistribution})\\ A randomized $(t,m,d)$-net in base $b$ using Owen's scrambling is again a $(t,m,d)$-net in base $b$ with probability 1.
 A randomized $(t,d)$-sequence in base $b$ using Owen's scrambling is again a $(t,d)$-sequence in base $b$ with probability 1. \end{proposition} \begin{proposition}(\textbf{Uniformity})\\ Let $\tilde{\vz}_i$ be the randomized version of a point $\vz_i$ originally belonging to a $(t,m,d)$-net in base $b$ or a $(t,d)$-sequence in base $b$, using Owen's scrambling.
 Then $\tilde{\vz}_i$ has the uniform distribution in $[0,1)^d$, that is, for any Lebesgue measurable set $G \subseteq [0,1)^d$ , $P( \tilde{\vz}_i \in G)= \lambda_d(G)$, with $\lambda_d$ the $d$-dimensional Lebesgue measure. \end{proposition}

-The last two propositions state that after \textit{Owen's scrambling} of \textit{digital sequences} we retain unaffected the low discrepancy properties of the constructions, and that after this randomization procedure we obtain random samples uniformly distributed in $[0,1)^s$. \\
+The last two propositions state that after \textit{Owen's scrambling} of \textit{digital sequences} we retain unaffected the low-discrepancy properties of the constructions, and that after this randomization procedure we obtain random samples uniformly distributed in $[0,1)^s$. \\

 The basic results about the variance of the randomized QMC estimator $\hat{Q}_N$ after applying \textit{Owen's scrambling} to $(t,m,d)$-nets in base $b$ (or of $(t,d)$-sequences in base $b$ ) can be found in \cite{Owen97}.
 We summarize these results in the following